 Africa Development Corps

-Africa Development Corps (ADC) is an international development organization that has pioneered programs in Kenya, Ethiopia, Uganda, Burkina Faso, Benin, Liberia, Zimbabwe, Malawi, and Mexico.
-Also known as Visions in Action, Africa Development Corps currently focuses its activities on education, HIV/AIDS, and food security in Liberia, Ethiopia, and Uganda.
+Africa Development Corps (ADC) is an international development organization that has pioneered programs in Kenya, Ethiopia, Uganda, Burkina Faso, Benin, Liberia, Zimbabwe, Rwanda, Malawi, and Mexico.
+Also known as Visions in Action, Africa Development Corps currently focuses its activities on education, HIV/AIDS, and food security in Liberia, Rwanda, and Uganda.
 Through its grassroots programs and communities of self-reliant volunteers, Africa Development Corps promotes economic and social justice.

 Africa Development Corps provides this development and relief assistance through a collaborative approach, and in so doing, facilitates the empowerment of the local community.